-The role descriptors have been used by WADA to develop competency-based training programs.
+The professional standards have been used by WADA to develop competency-based training programs.
 They can be read alongside:

-- (1) the professional standards for the corresponding role, which describe the expected standard of competence for a given role - (2) the anti-doping core competency framework, which details the values and competencies that are common across the various roles in the anti-doping industry.
+- (1) the role descriptor for the corresponding role, a simple document which clarifies the main characteristics of key anti-doping roles and can be used as a basis for developing a job description when ADOs are looking to recruit a position for a given role. - (2) the anti-doping core competency framework, which details the values and competencies that are common across the various roles in the anti-doping industry.

-The Professional (occupational) Standards are the benchmarks of good practice and describe the expected standard of competence for a given role.
-They should not be confused with the International Standards, which are a set of documents that, along with the World Anti-Doping Code, seek to harmonize anti-doping policies, rules and regulations among Anti-Doping Organizations (ADOs) for specific technical and operational parts of anti-doping programs.
+\\ The Professional (occupational) Standards are the benchmarks of good practice and describe the expected standard of competence for a given role.
+They should not be confused with the International Standards, which are a set of documents that, along with the World Anti-Doping Code, seek to harmonize anti-doping policies, rules and regulations among Anti-Doping Organizations (ADOs) for specific technical and operational parts of anti-doping programs.\\